 Students are strongly discouraged from bringing cell phones to school, as they are welcome to use school phones when necessary.
-However, we understand that parents may want to connect with their children after school to be certain they have arrived safely at home or to a caregiver.
+However, we understand that parents/guardians may want to connect with their children after school to be certain they have arrived safely at home or to a caregiver.
 Therefore, cellphones can be left in backpacks or with the teacher but are not to be used during the school day.
+If parents/guardians need to contact students during the school day, please email the teacher or call the office if it is emergent.

 As announced in June 2024 by the Minister of Education, personal mobile devices (cellphones, smartphones, smartwatches, etc.) will not be permitted to be used during class time.
+Exceptions for health, medical, or educational reasons may be approved by the principal.